-The IPA and the Government are moving, with the assistance of the International Finance Corporation, towards a more streamlined regulatory framework to encourage foreign investment.
+The IPA and GoPNG are moving, with the assistance of the International Finance Corporation, towards a more streamlined regulatory framework to encourage foreign investment.
 One example of this trend is the IPA’s move to an online registration process for businesses.
-There are informal regulatory processes managed by nongovernmental organizations and private sector associations.
-There are impediments to the licensing of skilled foreign labor that are imposed by local professional associations, such as the Papua New Guinea Institute of Engineers and the Law Society (both of which have their own regulatory processes), that foreigners must go through before they can work/practice in the country.
+Nongovernmental organizations and private sector associations manage informal regulatory processes.
+Local professional associations have created impediments to the licensing of skilled foreign labor that foreigners must go through before they can work/practice in the country.

 There are no private sector or government efforts to restrict foreign participation in industry standards-setting consortia or organizations.
 Proposed laws and regulations are made available for public comment, but comments are not always taken into consideration or acted on by lawmakers or regulators.
 Legal, regulatory, and accounting systems are transparent and consistent with international norms, but there are delays in the dispute resolution system due to a lack of human resources in the judiciary.

-The government, through the Environmental Act 2000, encourages businesses to prevent and minimize environmental harm.
+The GoPNG, through the Environmental Act 2000, encourages businesses to prevent and minimize environmental harm.
 The Conservation Environmental and Protection Authority (CEPA) ensures businesses comply with environmental regulations imposed under the Environmental Act 2000.
 Companies seeking to invest in businesses that pose a threat to the environment are required to conduct an environmental impact assessment report.
-However, these reports are rarely made available to the public.
+Environmental impact reports, however, are rarely made public.